jmquigley/gadgets/README.md

 ### Accordion

 ### Badge
-- A button with a text label for info.
+- A widget that annotates another widget (like a counter)

 ### [Button](docs/lib/button/Button.md)
 A typical button control widget.
 This control only uses an icon and no text to represent the button.
 The icons are [Font Awesome](http://fontawesome.io/) strings.
 That library is built into this module, so any font available in the current release of that library is available.
 To customize the style use the `ui-button` selector.